Crib

 to create a safe and

-ideal place for your dearest one to sleep well.
+ideal place for your dearest one.